you are

 i) purchase this policy after your arrival in Canada; or

-ii) you have already arrived in Canada before the policy effective date and
+ii) you have already arrived in Canada before the policy

-iii) upgrade your coverage when you purchase consecutive policies
+iii) upgrade your coverage when you purchase consecutive

-effective date of the subsequent policy.
+policy and the effective date of the subsequent policy.

 For age 85 or under: